Gregory-Eales/Plan2Explore/README.md

 ## Description
 pytorch implementation of the Plan2Expore algorithm for environments with low dimensional observations

+### Differences from the Original

+- adapted impementation for low dimensional observations(no RSSM, Encoder, Decoder, Latent Space)
+- disagreement ensamble is made up of state transition models DE(s_t, a) -> s_t+1

 ## How to run
 First, install dependencies
 ```bash